SwanseaUniversityMedical/concept-library/CodeListLibrary_project/clinicalcode/tests/testing_playbook.md

 ## 6. Running Tests

 Instructions on how to run tests locally, covering running specific tests or modules and generating test coverage reports if applicable.
+To run tests you will have to take several steps:
+1. Put your dev git.token file to the docker/selenium-testing/db/git.token

+2. Run ```docker compose -p cll -f docker-compose.selenium.yaml up --build```

+3. Make sure that in PGadmin you will see the clluser_test user

+4. Inside of the web-test container type ```pytest -s -v```

 ## 7. Mocking